micharine/book-kit/README.md

 }
 ```
 ### Update the quantity available in the inventory item list
-This mutation will update the quantityInStock for the inventory with id = 5 to be 5.
+This mutation will update the quantityInStock for the inventory item with id = 5 to be 5.
 ```
 mutation {updateInventoryItemQuantity(id: 5 quantityInStock: 5)}
 ```